Parent Hamiltonian Reconstruction via Inverse Quantum Annealing

-where $J$ is an energy scale, and antiperiodic boundary conditions $c_{N+1}=-c_1$ are assumed.
-The goal is to use the dynamics defined in Eq.~\eqref{eq:main} to determine the PH.
-We will compare the PH and its ground state with $\ket{\psi(\lambda)}$ to quantify the accuracy of the IQA.
-We choose the states $\ket{\psi(\lambda)}$ built as ground states of $\mathcal{H}_\text{K}(\lambda)$ to be sure that (at least) a $2$-local parent Hamiltonian for these states exists (i.\,e., Eq.~\eqref{HK}).
-The annealing schedule is $\lambda(t)=t/T$, where $T$ is the final time so that the state interpolates between $\ket{\psi(0)}$, the ground state of $\mathcal{H}_\text{K}(0)$, and $\ket{\psi(1)}$, the ground state of $\mathcal{H}_\text{K}(1)$.
-We perform IQA with different annealing times $T$ to study the convergence to the adiabatic limit, analyzing different ranges $l$ of the interactions in $\mathcal{L}^{(l)}$, and different system sizes $N$.
-Note that $\ket{\psi(\lambda)}$ passes through a critical point at $\lambda_c=1/2$ where the correlation length diverges.
+with anti-periodic boundary conditions $\opc{N+1}=-\opc{1}$, hence a $2$-local PH exists.
+The goal is to use the dynamics defined in Eq.~\eqref{eq:main} to find a PH, using the exactly known results to quantify the accuracy of the IQA.
+The annealing schedule is $\lambda(t)=t/T$, where $T$ is the final time so that the state interpolates between $\ket{\psi(0)}$, the ground state of $\Ham_\text{K}(0)$, and $\ket{\psi(1)}$, the ground state of $\Ham_\text{K}(1)$.
+Note that $\ket{\psi(\lambda)}$ passes through an emerging second-order phase transition critical point at $\lambda_c=1/2$ where the correlation length diverges.
 Therefore, as a consequence of the TDVP approximation, we expect IQA to work very well for paths such that $\lambda<\lambda_c$ while it may be less accurate if $\lambda \ge \lambda_c$.